polterguy/polterguy.github.io/documentation/magic.clone/index.md

 # Magic Clone - Develop Magic locally

+This recipe assumes you've got VS Code, MySQL or SQL Server accessible somewhere, NodeJS, Angular and the .Net SDK version 5 or more.
 Clone this repository locally using the following.

 ```
 git clone https://github.com/polterguy/magic.clone.git